Oracle Backend for Microservices and AI

 2. In the Backend as A Service Section, fill in the following configuration variables as needed and select Next:

-• Compartment : Select the compartment where you want to install Oracle Backend for Spring Boot and Microservices.
+• Compartment : Select the compartment where you want to install Oracle Backend for Microservices and AI.

 • Application Name (optional) : A random pet name that will be used as the application name if left empty.